r-lib/gh/inst/README.md

 ### Tokens

-By default the `GITHUB_TOKEN` environment variable is used.
+By default the `GITHUB_PAT` environment variable is used.
 Alternatively, one can set the `.token` argument of `gh()`.

 ### Pagination